SyntheticNerd/signup-form-main/README.md

 ### What I learned

 Making forms can be fun and create a lot of opportunities to interact with the user.
 I know I tend to dislike filling out forms of any kind on a website, and I believe many feel the same.
 Making forms interactive can be means of breaking the monotony of filling out field after field.
-This is not my first time working with dynamic forms i have implemented similar solutions with vanilla JS.
+This is not my first time working with dynamic forms I have implemented similar solutions with vanilla JS.
 This project relies heavily on the `useState` hook in order to update the form information and determine validity.

 ```javascript
 const input = { value: "", valid: false };